 BLOOD AND IMMUNITY DISORDERS (D50-D89)

-Blood and immunity disorders (D50-D89) accounted for 479 registered deaths in 2007 representing 0.3% of all registered deaths in 2007.
-Deaths due to this cause have remained stable over the last 10 years.
-These deaths were most likely to occur amongst older people, with 69% of males and 82% of females who died from Blood and immunity disorders aged 65 years and over.
+Blood and immunity disorders (D50-D89) accounted for 503 registered deaths in 2008.
+This represented 0.3% of all registered deaths in 2008 and has remained stable over the last 10 years.
+These deaths were most likely to occur amongst older people, with 72% of males and 83% of females who died from Blood and immunity disorders aged 65 years and over.

-Anaemias (D50-D64) accounted for 211 deaths, or 44% of deaths due to Blood and immunity disorders.
-While the number of deaths due to Anaemias has remained relatively stable over the last 10 years, Anaemia deaths as a proportion of all Blood and immunity disorders has been steadily falling over the last decade from 53% in 1998 to 44% in 2007.
-The number of females (136) dying from Anaemias was higher than the number of males (75) dying from the same cause.
-This pattern has been consistent over the 10 years since 1998.
+Anaemias (D50-D64) accounted for 211 deaths, or 42% of deaths due to Blood and immunity disorders.
+The number of deaths due to Anaemias has remained stable over the last 10 years.
+The number of Anaemias as a proportion of all Blood and immunity disorders has been steadily falling over the last decade from 45% in 1999 to 42% in 2008.
+The number of females (123) dying from Anaemias in 2008 was higher than the number of males (88) dying from the same cause.
+This pattern has been consistent over the 10 years since 1999.

 |Cause of Death and ICD Code |